akurtle/JobApp/README.md

 - Use `npm run android` to run directly using npm

-- To run using expo follow the below:
+To run using expo-router follow the below:
 # Expo Router Example

 Use [`expo-router`](https://expo.github.io/router) to build native navigation using files in the `app/` directory.